 2. She “gets it!”
 Different adopted siblings have different experiences and stories!

 Courage to Soar presents a very important perspective on the different impact of adoption on each child in an adoptive family.
 The book highlights how siblings in complex blended families often have completely different and unique experiences.
 Simone shared honestly how her older two siblings were more impacted emotionally after being separated from their birth mother, Shannon.
 “In foster care, Ashley and Tevin missed Shannon a lot, but I didn’t really mind our new situation.”
 This example captures the different impact on each of the children.
 At BPAR, we often work with sibling sets to address each child’s individual experiences and feelings.

-In Simone’s chapter entitled “True Home,” she encapsulates the importance and often difficulty of language that adoptees and adoptive families can experience.
-Simone demonstrates this when she shares her story about calling her adoptive Grandparents (her maternal grandfather and step-mother) “Mom and Dad” for the first time.
-She quotes her “Grandma” as saying, ‘“You know girls, we adopted you today.
-So I’m your mother now, and he’— she pointed at my Grandpa, who was wiping the table mats— ‘he’s your father.…It’s up to you,…call us whatever you want to…”’ This is a nice example of showing a child the importance of adoption day, but letting children choose language as they feel comfortable.
+In Simone’s chapter entitled “True Home,” she encapsulates the importance of language and how word choice can make all the difference for adoptees and adoptive families.
+Simone demonstrates this when she shares her story about calling her grandparents (her maternal grandfather and step-grandmother) “Mom and Dad” for the first time.
+She quotes her “Grandma” as saying, “‘You know girls, we adopted you today.
+So I’m your mother now, and he’— she pointed at my Grandpa, who was wiping the table mats— ‘he’s your father.…It’s up to you…call us whatever you want to…'” This is a nice example of showing a child the importance of adoption day, but letting children choose language as they feel comfortable.

-You will find this book is very down to earth, and while quite simply written, it is hard to put down!
+You will find this book is very down to earth and approachable, and while quite simply written, it is hard to put down!
 Simone humbly describes her climb to become the best gymnast in the world, as well as describing her “bratty” moments and battles with ADHD and friends.

 Written by KC Craig